-Students undertaking clinical placements in NSW Public Health Facilities are required to undertake a National Criminal Record Check (NCRC) and obtain a National Police Check Certificate (NPCC) prior to the commencement of their placement.
+Students undertaking clinical placements in NSW Public Health Facilities are required to obtain a National Police Check Certificate (NPCC) prior to the commencement of their placement.

 If your name is held incorrectly on University records, you can update it using the Change of Personal Details form.

 International students must in addition to obtaining an NPCC, also obtain Police Certificates from their home country or any country they have been a citizen or permanent resident of since turning 16 years of age (translated into English).